-An actuary certificate is required when the SMSF is partially in accumulation mode and partially in pension mode.
-Starting from 1 July 2017, all Transition to Retirement (TTR) income will be taxed at a rate of 15%.
-The aim of the actuary certificate is to correctly allocate how much of the SMSF is taxed at 15% and how much is taxed at NIL.
+An actuarial certificate is required when an SMSF is partially in accumulation mode and partially in pension mode.
+Starting from 1 July 2017, all earnings from Transition to Retirement (TTR) will be taxed at a rate of 15%.
+The aim of the actuarial certificate is to correctly determine how much of the SMSF income is taxed at 15% and how much is taxed at NIL.

-When a fund is fully in accumulation mode or fully in pension mode, an actuarial certificate is not required.
-It is only if in the tax year, there is a combination of 15% income and 0% pension income that an actuary is needed.
+When a Fund is fully in accumulation mode or fully in pension mode, an actuarial certificate is not required.
+It is only if in the tax year, there is a combination of 15% income and 0% pension income that an actuarial certificate is needed.
 This way the ATO makes sure the income is allocated correctly between taxable and tax-free components, and this is the law.

 If you can identify the specific assets connected to the pension in the SMSF, and actuarial certificate is not required.
-An example of this is a bank account specificly used to pay a pension.
-All interest on this bank account will be tax free.
+An example of this is a bank account specifically used to pay a pension.
+All interest on this bank account will be tax-free.
 The interest earned on the bank account used for accumulation purposes will be taxed at 15%.

 Most Funds have pooled assets.
 This means there’s one bank account and one share trading account.
 When a pension is paid from here while an accumulation account is active in the SMSF as well, an actuarial certificate will be required.

-Superannuation Warehouse will arrange for the actuarial certificate when preparing your SMSF year end accounts and there is a seperate fee for this that the SMSF will pay for.
+Superannuation Warehouse will arrange for the actuarial certificate when preparing your SMSF year end accounts and there is a separate fee for this that the SMSF will pay for.

 An SMSF can pay a pension from an accumulation account, if a condition of release has been met.
 This is a good option of the pension balance is low and does not warrant the expense for an actuarial certificate.

 A: An actuarial certificate is not required when the SMSF has a taxable loss – which makes sense because there would be zero tax anyway!